spcourse/oop/submit/adventure/index.md

 Here you can submit your solutions to the problems in your module.
 Take note:

 - Ensure that all programs have the right name.
-For example, when submitting `prime.py`, a files named `prime (1).py` or `primetest2.py` will not be accepted!
+For example, when submitting `prime.py`, a file named `prime (1).py` or `primetest2.py` will not be accepted!

 - Double-check that your programs are correct by running check50 one last time.